 I found that when we brave that brokenness, when we salvage our stories of suffering, we also open the door to be a light for others who are still lost in the dark.
 When we allow our pain to transform us, that empathy and compassion that are rooted from our experiences become profound weapons of SO-MUCH-GOOD.
 Now, for the past eight years, I have found that my greatest purposes have been rooted in my deepest pains.

 I’m dedicated to empowering audiences to find opportunity in their struggles rather than opposition.
 Ultimately, I use my own backstory (the good, the bad and the ugly) to motivate and empower individuals to build better businesses, better communities, better relationships and meaningful lives.
-We all have moments of brokenness, it's how we answer to those life-altering experiences that makes or breaks our story.
+Life offers each of us a Second Chance.
+It’s on us to take it.